shakes76/PatternAnalysis-2023/recognition/46684033-Siamese network/README.md

 `predict.py`, where images from the test dataset is inputted into the classifier.

 ## Result
-The best result obtained over numerous trial is 80.5% test accuracy on test set, which meets the project aim
+The best result obtained over numerous trials is 80.5% test accuracy on test set, which meets the project aim

 | model combination and settings                              | Test accuracy |
 |-------------------------------------------------------------|--------------:|